-COVID-19 Clinic Update: Clinic is now reopened, View More
+COVID-19 Clinic Update: Clinic is open during the lockdown, View More

 Active therapy is done by a trained physiotherapy assistant under the guidance and direction of your treating physiotherapist or chiropractor.
 During active therapy sessions, clients are taught how to perform activities in safe manner at home to prevent further injuries.
 Exercises are chosen specifically for each client to strengthen and promote recovery.